peoray/number-facts-generator/README.md

 The data is gotten from the [Number API](numbersapi.com).

 To run the project on your system:
-- Dowwnload the Project Folder.
+- Download the Project Folder.
 - Use a local server and open the index.html file.
 - Enjoy!